dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 - value - user payload, is not used by Raft

 Raft maintains a very important property - if log entry index and term are the same in 2 logs then these logs are consistent (equal) up to the entry index.
-This property is checked during the vote and during log replication - so we always elect a leader with consistent log.
+This property is checked during the vote and during log replication - so we always elect a leader with consistent (to the majority) log.
 AppendEntries fails if this property does not holds.
 There are plenty of indexes used in paper.
 Lets take a look at them